-Because of this, we decided that we needed to actively probe the bandwidths of peers.
-There are two inherently difficult problems with measuring the available bandwidth to and from a large number of participating hosts: first, available bandwidth can significantly fluctuate over short periods of time, and second, available bandwidth is determined by measuring the loss rate of an open TCP connection.
-Instead, we decided to use the bottleneck link bandwidth as a firstorder approximation to the available bandwidth; because our measurement workstations are connected by a gigabit link to the Abilene network, it is extremely likely that the bottleneck link between our workstations and any peer in these systems is last-hop link to the peer itself.
-This is particularly likely since, as we will show later, most peers are connected to the system using low-speed modems or broadband connections such as cable modems or DSL.
+Because of this, we decided to actively probe the bandwidths of peers.
+There are two difficult problems with measuring the bandwidth to and from a large number of hosts: first, even though available bandwidth is the most accurate indicator of the speed at which downloads will proceed, available bandwidth can significantly fluctuate over short periods of time.
+Second, available bandwidth is determined by measuring the loss rate of an open TCP connection, which is expensive to measure in practice.
+Instead, we decided to use the bottleneck link bandwidth as a first-order approximation to the available bandwidth; because our workstations are connected by a gigabit link to the Abilene network, it is likely that the bottleneck link between our workstations and any peer in these systems is last-hop link to the peer itself.
+This is particularly likely since, as we will show later, most peers are connected to the system use low-speed modems or broadband connections such as cable modems or DSL.
 Thus, if we could characterize the bottleneck bandwidth between our measurement infrastructure and the peers, we would have a fairly accurate upper bound on the rate at which information could be downloaded from these peers.